HighCapable/YukiHookAPI/docs-source/src/en/config/api-exception.md

 ::: danger loggerE

-YukiHookAPI bind initZygote failed
+An exception occurred when YukiHookAPI loading Xposed Module

 :::

 **Abnormal**

-`YukiHookAPI` encountered an unhandled exception when trying to load the Xposed native interface `initZygote` method.
+`YukiHookAPI` encountered an unhandled exception when trying to load a Xposed Module using the Xposed native interface.

 **Solution**